Taitu Hotel: Amenities and features

-The hotel offers a mix of budget-friendly rooms with air conditioning, desks, and internet access.
+The original hotel offered a mix of budget-friendly rooms with air conditioning, desks, and internet access.
 Additionally, it features on-site restaurant and lounge with live jazz music nightly, laundry service, left luggage storage, and multilingual staff (English and Italian).
 Located within walking distance of landmarks like Menelik II Square, St. George’s Cathedral, and National Museum of Ethiopia.